thdurante/oas_rails/README.md

 - **Dynamic**: No command required to generate docs
 - **Simple**: Complement default documentation with a few comments; no need to learn a complex DSL
 - **Pure Ruby on Rails APIs**: No additional frameworks needed (e.g., Grape, RSpec)
+- **User-Friendly**: Server variables allow customers to test endpoints on their own domains/subdomains

 ## 📽️ Motivation